Volume I: The Books of the Sun and Moon

 “Mirror glass,” said the Chief.

 “Yeah, it kept the pyramid impossible to see.
-Just looked like the sky,” he explained.
+It just looks like part of the sky from the surrounding buildings,” he explained.
 “We figured that out pretty quick.
-I hope you can offer more than that,” he added.
+I hope you can offer more than that.”

 At that a fat, black crow with oily-sheened wings broke the illusion.
 It cast a brief shadow over the Chief’s face as it alighted on the pyramid’s peak then flew off again.